-WeWork is leveraging LinkedIn video to showcase the wide range of innovative companies building awesome products and services from their co-working spaces across the world.
+WeWork is leveraging LinkedIn video to showcase the full range of innovative companies building excellent products and services from their co-working spaces across the world.

 Pro tip: Showcase customer stories.
 Your customers will love the attention you give them, and their employees are very likely to share the videos in their network – hence exponentially increasing your brand impressions.
 It is a great way to leverage the inbuilt virality of the LinkedIn platform without the need for paid marketing.

-The tone of the video content from KLM Royal Dutch Airlines is one of the funniest and informal I have come across.
+The tone of the video content from KLM Royal Dutch Airlines is among the funniest and informal approaches I have come across.
 These videos help KLM to humanize their brand and showcase the personality and stories of the people responsible for the smooth running of the much-loved airlines.